scipy/scipy/doc/source/dev/contributor/contributor_toc.rst

 Documentation
 -------------
 - `numpydoc docstring guide`_ contains everything you need to know about writing docstrings, which are rendered to produce HTML documentation using `Sphinx`_.
-- `Rendering SciPy Documentation <https://github.com/scipy/scipy/wiki/Rendering-SciPy-Documentation>`_ - It's important to check how changes to the documentation render before merging a PR; this document explains how you can do that.
+- :ref:`rendering-documentation` - It's important to check how changes to the documentation render before merging a PR; this document explains how you can do that.

 .. _toc-benchmarking: